 How It Works in Practice

-Judicial review doctrine allows courts, especially supreme or constitutional courts, to assess whether laws passed by the legislature or actions taken by the executive branch align with the constitution.
+Judicial Review doctrine allows courts, especially supreme or constitutional courts, to assess whether laws passed by the legislature or actions taken by the executive branch align with the constitution.
 When a dispute arises, courts interpret the constitution and can declare a law or executive action invalid if it contradicts constitutional provisions.
 This ensures that no law or government action supersedes the supreme law of the land.

 Why It Matters

-This doctrine is fundamental to maintaining the rule of law and safeguarding constitutional governance.
+This doctrine is fundamental to maintaining the Rule of Law and safeguarding constitutional governance.
 It acts as a check on legislative and executive powers, preventing abuses and protecting individual rights.
-Without judicial review, unconstitutional laws could remain in effect, undermining democratic principles and citizens’ freedoms.
+Without judicial review, unconstitutional laws could remain in effect, undermining democratic principles and citizens' freedoms.

 Judicial Review Doctrine vs. Separation of Powers